 A folding bed, playpen, bottles, bottle warmer, steriliser, high chair, etc. The car’s full and you’re having trouble fitting everything into the car boot.
 But in fact you don’t necessarily have to take everything with you.
-Campsites, to different degrees, have taken families with babies into account, and provide a range of solutions to make young parents’
+Campsites, to different degrees, have taken families with babies into account, and provide a range of solutions to make young parents’ lives easier.

 In rented accommodation